top of page

 How It Works

-We have 4 filters on our Advanced Search page that have a caveat to them.
-The filter will only be applied at the initial county level pricing.
 When you input values into these filters, they will modify the search result's target areas to ensure that, at the county pricing, all of the target acreages meet your desired criteria.
 However, any modification to the pricing after the search is completed may affect the validity of the filters.
 What this means is that if you select Geo Pricing, adjustments to the property's price from our geo modeling may cause the resulting market or offer price to be outside of your original filter criteria.

 Why Does It Work This Way?

-The reason it is set up this way is due to our inability to know each property's price prior to exporting the data from our data provider.
+The reason it is set up this way is due to our inability to know each individual property's final price prior to exporting the data from our data provider.
 We are able to model at a high level (county pricing) and apply filters that way, but we would need to own all of the property data and have it pre-priced in order to fully make this filter work the way we would hope.

-The purchase price scrub filter will take your inputted values from the Min and Max Purchase price filters in the advanced search and use them to filter out the property records after export.
+The purchase price scrub filter will take your inputted values from the Min and Max Estimate Purchase Price filters in the advanced search and use them to filter out the property records after export.
 While this filter will not prevent the records from being exported, it will easily remove the properties that do not meet your purchase price criteria and place them in the scrubbed out file in your export package.

 Other Considerations